MLo7Ghinsan/DiffSinger_colab_notebook_MLo7/README.md

 #### Plans (update might not be in order):

 - [script] update ds_gui.py
-- [colab] add export .ds script to be used with SlurCutter
 - [doc] add an easy "how to create a DiffSinger model" document
 - [doc] add video(s) of model making process (quick notebook guide)